Origin and History

 The kettle-drum and the trumpets were made of copper.
 The banners were of the colour of the squadron standards.
 The banner of the kettle-drum was embroidered and fringed in gold.

 Dragoons still carried standards of the 1731 pattern, measuring 123 cm by 142 cm (some sources indicate square 150 cm by 150 cm standards).
 The flagpole had a gilt finial.

-Regimental Standard: green field fringed in gold; centre device: a red and gold crown surmounting a gold shield bearing the regimental arms.
+Ordonnance Standard: green field fringed in gold; centre device: a gold crown surmounting a gold shield bearing the regimental arms.